alyakin314/alyakin314.github.io/pages/software.md

     to the D3M's library of selectable primitives that are used as basic building blocks in the automated model discovery process.
-JHU's primitives are aimed at tackling machine learning problems with graph, or netowrk, inputs, such as Vertex Classif
+JHU's primitives are aimed at tackling machine learning problems with graph, or netowrk, inputs, such as Vertex Classification, Community Detection, Link Prediction and Seeded Graph Matching.

 ### Languages and Skills
 ##### Python    <img align="left" alt=":snake:" width="20px" src="https://cdn.shopify.com/s/files/1/1061/1924/products/Snake_Iphone_Emoji_JPG_grande.png?v=1571606114" /> & Data Science Stack